Many people have grown up in the computer age not fully aware of what life

 great now that humanity has been removed from the war equation until Colossus

-discovers another super computer on line in the U.S.S.R.
+discovers another supercomputer online in the U.S.S.R.
 Colossus requests a

 communication link be with its counterpart, Guardian.
 They begin their